Join the Conversation

 The other municipalities with similar ordinances reported similar experiences.

-While the municipalities that preceded York City didn't have the same exact problems, officers in some of those cities also weren't using the ordinance right away.
+While the municipalities that preceded York City didn't have exactly the same problems, officers in some of those cities also weren't using the ordinance right away.

 Harrisburg: The state capital passed its ordinance in July 2016, and Harrisburg Police Capt.
 Gabriel Olivera said there haven't been any major problems — but he did note a similarity between Harrisburg and York City.